Jenna Ortega Reveals Disney’s Behind the Scenes Request for Child Stars

-In a recent interview for Variety’s Actors on Actors series, Jenna Ortega sat down with another Disney alum, Elle Fanning, to talk about the industry.
-Fanning most notably played the live-action Princess Aurora in Maleficent in 2014 and the 2019 sequel.
+In an interview for Variety’s Actors on Actors series, Jenna Ortega sat down with another Disney alum, Elle Fanning, to discuss the industry.
+Fanning is most notably played the live-action Princess Aurora in Maleficent in 2014 and the 2019 sequel.

 When I first started acting, it was told to me by my first agency that I had to have a public platform.
 When I did television shows when I was younger, they’d take us to media training, or they would call it Disney 101.
 Where you would go, and they would give you a notebook and pens and pencils and paper.